-Under the amended Frontal Impact Rule, the Transport Agency may not issue more than 200 special interest vehicle permits in any one calendar year.
-You may not be issued with a special interest vehicle permit if 200 such permits have already been issued in the calendar year in which you apply.
+The Transport Agency may not issue more than 200 special interest vehicle permits in any one calendar year.
+As a result, you may not be issued with a special interest vehicle permit if 200 such permits have already been issued in the calendar year in which you apply.

 All permit applications are assessed on a case-by-case basis and are required to meet the criteria set out in legislation.
 If a vehicle is on the below list, this does not mean another vehicle of the same make, model, sub-model would automatically be approved.
 This list cannot be used as proof that a vehicle meets the criteria and you will still be required to provide the supporting documentation to confirm that both you and your vehicle meet the criteria set out on the application form.
 The NZ Transport Agency is not obligated to grant a permit if it is not considered appropriate and may impose conditions to any permit.